ovh/docs/pages/cloud/storage/backup/veeam_veeam_backup_replication/guide.en-gb.md

 ### Setting up Veeam Backup & Replication

 > [!primary]
-> The latest version of Veeam Backup & Replication (version 12) is not yet supported by OVHcloud but will be [soon](https://github.com/ovh/private-cloud-provider/projects/4).
+> The latest version of Veeam Backup & Replication (version 12) is supported by OVHcloud only **Microsoft SQL Server database**.
-> We invite you to download version 11.0.1.1261 (P20230227).
-Find previous versions of Veeam on [this page](https://www.veeam.com/download-version.html?ad=downloads&tab=previous).
+We will support Veeam Backup & Replication v12 with PostgreSQL soon (https://github.com/ovh/private-cloud-provider/issues/125).
->
+> >

 Download the **Veeam Backup & Replication** solution from the [Veeam website](https://www.veeam.com/downloads.html?ad=top-sub-menu){.external}.
 If you do not have an account, you will need to set one up (account setup is free).